A close-up of the colourful entrance to Chinatown in London A close-up of the colourful entrance to Chinatown in London

 Contemporary Cantonese dishes

-Family-run restaurant Plum Valley puts its own contemporary twist on classic Cantonese dishes.
+Family-run Chinatown restaurant Plum Valley puts its own contemporary twist on classic Cantonese dishes.
 The restaurant's interior features intimate booths and there's an outdoor terrace too.
 Food here is carefully presented and full of flavour, with dim sum fillings like chicken and sweetcorn or pork and asparagus, plus colourful rainbow platters of dumplings.

 San Chiu Dim